5 min read

 Assertive Leadership

-So how do you avoid falling into a passive leadership style?
+So how do you avoid falling into a passive leadership style as you move into being more of an assertive leader?
 Here are some tips to help you.

 Start by focusing on the work to be done and the best way to achieve it.
 Many leaders find they are assertive when they know what to do and how to do it.
 It's when they don't know something, that they tend to be more passive in their approach.